The 17th Annual Richmond Zombie Walk benefiting the American Cancer Society (2022)

-Pre-walk meet up/staging area location at 1pm will be held at Boat Lake at Byrd Park (on Boat Lake Drive) and the actual walk will begin on the sidewalk in front of the old Dixie Donuts location (2901 W Cary St, Richmond, VA 23221) in Carytown immediately after at about 2:30p.
+Pre-walk meet up/staging area location at 1pm will be held at Boat Lake at Byrd Park (on Boat Lake Drive) and the actual walk will begin across the street from the Byrd Theatre (2901 W Cary St, Richmond, VA 23221) in Carytown immediately after at about 2:30p.

 Please arrive in costume.

 1. 1:00 p.m. – Meet up spot/ Staging area – Boat Lake at Byrd Park (on Boat Lake Drive).
 This is where we can gather together to go over the rules, collect donations, give out prizes, and take lots and lots of photos.

 2. 2:30-3:00 p.m. – Immediately after that, we’ll head on over to the starting point which is on the sidewalk across from the Byrd Theater at 2901 W Cary St, Richmond, VA 23221.

 We’ll walk down the same side of the street on Cary Street heading west, cross at Nansemond Street, and walk back down Cary street on the other side all the way down and end at the Byrd Theatre (2908 W Cary St. Richmond, VA 23221)

 You can enjoy the shops in Carytown while waiting for the zombie horde to arrive.
 If you can’t be a zombie, be the food, right?